How to Remove Unwanted Azalea Bushes?

 Trimming Tools

 If you can’t take the azalea bush down by hand, you can use loppers or pruning saws to cut it down to ground level.
-This method might not fully remove the plant, but it can prevent it from spreading and controlling its growth.
+This method might not fully remove the plant, but it can prevent it from spreading and control its growth.

 I can eliminate azalea bushes I don’t want in my landscape by carefully evaluating their size and health and choosing the right way to eliminate them.